|Page tools: RSS Search this Product|

 Comments and/or Other Regions

 Neonatal deaths by cause of death are available back to the early 1900s (from at least 1910).
-Perinatal deaths (including fetal deaths) were collected from 1973 using ICD 8, ICD 9 and subsequently ICD-10.
-Each State/Territory office of ABS was responsible for the collection and processing of Perinatal deaths data registered with that State/Territory up until 1993 when this function was centralised in the Queensland office of the ABS.
+Perinatal deaths (including fetal deaths) were collected from 1973 using the ICD-8, ICD-9 and subsequently ICD-10.
+Each state/territory office of the ABS was responsible for the collection and processing of Perinatal deaths data registered with that state/territory up until 1993 when this function was centralised in the Brisbane office of the ABS.

 Data availability comments